tebe-nigrelli/personal-analysis/README.md

 The process results in a summary table which has one column for each unique combination of tags.
 These columns tags are empty for most of the time, but

 # Data Analysis

+Coming soon... in the meantime you can find the code [here](https://github.com/tebe-nigrelli/doomemacs-config).

 # Extensions